apache/incubator-devlake-website/docs/Plugins/gitee.md

 ## Configuration

-In order to fully use this plugin, you will need to get `token` on the Gitee website.
+In order to fully use this plugin, you need to get the `token` on the Gitee website.

-A connection should be created before you can collection any data.
-Currently, this plugin supports creating connection by requesting `connections` API:
+A connection should be created before you can collect any data.
+Currently, this plugin supports creating connection by requesting the `connections` API:

 ```
 curl 'http://localhost:8080/plugins/gitee/connections' \